wojtek9/QuizTrove/README.md

 - Optionally add `plugin:@typescript-eslint/stylistic-type-checked`
 - Install [eslint-plugin-react](https://github.com/jsx-eslint/eslint-plugin-react) and add `plugin:react/recommended` & `plugin:react/jsx-runtime` to the `extends` list

-## Idea: Language Learning Adventure Game

-Create an immersive web-based language learning adventure game that not only teaches language skills but also engages users through interactive gameplay.
-This unique project will demonstrate your creativity, frontend development, and game design abilities.

-Here's a breakdown of the project: <br>

-Language Learning Modules: <br>
-Develop interactive language lessons for different proficiency levels, covering vocabulary, grammar, pronunciation, and cultural insights.
-Implement challenges like word puzzles, matching games, quizzes, and voice recognition exercises.

-Interactive Storyline: <br>
-Design an engaging storyline where players navigate through different scenarios, solving puzzles and challenges.
-Incorporate dialogues and conversations to practice real-world language usage.

-Dynamic Progress Tracking: <br>
-Create a user profile and tracking system that monitors the player's progress and adapts the difficulty of lessons accordingly.

-Choice-based Gameplay: <br>
-Let players make choices that impact the storyline and their language learning journey.
-Use React to implement dynamic branching based on player decisions.

-Leaderboards and Competitions: <br>
-Integrate a leaderboard system where players can compete based on language proficiency and game completion.

-Visual and Audio Assets: <br>
-Incorporate visually appealing graphics and animations to enhance the gaming experience.
-Use HTML5 audio features for language pronunciation exercises.

-Social Sharing and Multiplayer Mode: <br>
-Allow players to share their progress and achievements on social media.
-Implement a multiplayer mode where users can practice language skills with friends.

-Technology Stack: <br>
-Frontend: React.js for interactive components and game mechanics. <br>
-Backend: Node.js with a database (MongoDB or PostgreSQL) for user profiles and progress tracking. <br>
-Game Logic: JavaScript for implementing gameplay mechanics and branching storylines. <br>
-Multimedia: HTML5 audio, CSS animations, and SVG graphics.

 ### Plan:

 - Index page should contain blocks of clickable blocks that show the games that you can play.